cardinalblue/android-kraft-shade/README.md

 ## Effect Serialization

 KraftShade provides a powerful serialization system that allows you to convert complex effect pipelines into JSON format and reconstruct them later.
-This enables effect sharing, storage, and cross-platform compatibility.
+This enables effect sharing, storage.

 **Important**: The serialization system creates a **snapshot** of your pipeline at the time of serialization, capturing the static structure and parameter values that were active during serialization.